5 Fall Prevention & Home Safety Tips for Older Adults

-According to the AARP, 87% of seniors age 65+ prefer to age in place.
+According to the AARP, 77% of seniors age 65+ prefer to age in place in the long term.
 So, even though senior living facilities are an option for seniors with limited mobility, it is not the most preferred option in the United States.
 Most seniors want to age in place because they enjoy their current home, and are familiar with the local community as well as their nearby neighbors.
 Aging in place is also much more affordable than moving into a senior living facility or a new home.

 Lifeway Mobility is a company that provides accessibility and mobility solutions for seniors, such as stair lifts, wheelchair lifts, and wheelchair ramps.